onzfonz/comp227/src/content/0/en/part0b.md

 It's worth remembering that the application is only meant to demonstrate the concepts of the course.
 The code follows a poor style of development in some measures, and should not be used as an example when creating your applications.
 The same is true for the URLs used.
-The URL `new_task_spa` that new tasks are sent to, does not adhere to current best practices.
+The URL `new_place_spa` that new places are sent to, does not adhere to current best practices.

 ### JavaScript libraries

-The sample app is done with so-called [vanilla JavaScript](https://www.freecodecamp.org/news/is-vanilla-javascript-worth-learning-absolutely-c2c67140ac34/), using only the DOM-API and JavaScript to manipulate the structure of the pages.
+The sample app is done with so-called [**vanilla JavaScript**](https://www.freecodecamp.org/news/is-vanilla-javascript-worth-learning-absolutely-c2c67140ac34/), using only the DOM-API and JavaScript to manipulate the structure of the pages.

-Instead of using JavaScript and the DOM-API only, different libraries containing tools that are easier to work with compared to the DOM-API are often used to manipulate pages.
+Instead of using JavaScript and the DOM-API only, many popular libraries provide tools that make it easier to manipulate pages compared to the DOM-API.
-One of these libraries is the ever-so-popular [jQuery](https://jquery.com/).
+One of these libraries is the *ever-so-popular* [**jQuery**](https://jquery.com/).

-jQuery was developed back when web applications mainly followed the traditional style of the server generating HTML pages, the functionality of which was enhanced on the browser side using JavaScript written with jQuery.
+A long time ago, web applications traditionally generated HTML pages on the server side when they wanted to add functionality.
+Instead, jQuery built itself on top of Javascript to enhance the functionality on the browser side.
 One of the reasons for the success of jQuery was its so-called cross-browser compatibility.
 The library worked regardless of the browser or the company that made it, so there was no need for browser-specific solutions.
 Nowadays using jQuery is not as justified given the advancement of JavaScript,